inteliquent/flowroute-sdk-v3-ruby/README.md

 #### list_cnams(options)

-The method accepts `limit`, `offset`, and two-character abbreviated `state` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-account-cnam-records/).
+The method accepts `limit`, `offset`, and  `is_approved` boolean status as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-account-cnam-records/).
 In the following example request, we will only retrieve 3 approved CNAM records.

 ##### Example Request
 ```
 puts("---List Approved CNAM Records")
-result = cnam_controller.list_cnams(10, 0, 'true')
+result = cnam_controller.list_cnams(3, 0, 'true')
 cnam_id = result['data'][0]['id']
 pp(result)
 ```